Kin

 No. Queries, files, and connected sources stay yours.
 We don't train on customer data and we never will.
 Sensitive workflows stay scoped to your account.

 Connect a database, drop in a CSV, ask in plain English.
-The free plan resets weekly — no credit card needed.
+The free plan refills weekly — no credit card needed.